bact/using/docs/index.md

 !!! info

-    This is not part of the specification.
+    This website is for informational purposes only and is not part of the SPDX specification.

-    Everything on this website is for informative purpose only.